Frequently Asked Questions About VNA Health Group Home Care Services

 Q. Can you give me some professional references?

 A. Ask for names of people, not just the name of a hospital or organization.
-One good question to ask these professionals or patients: "Would you use these home care agencies in NJ again for yourself or your loved ones?"
+One good question to ask these professionals or patients: "Would you use these home care agencies again for yourself or your loved ones?"